Dan503/query-list/README.md

 I was inspired to write this mixin after reading [this article](https://www.filamentgroup.com/lab/element-query-workarounds.html) by Scott Jehl.
 In the article, Scott explains that without being able to use container queries, we often have to write unmaintainable blocks of repetitive code for the sake of modules living in different parts of a layout.

-I ran into this issue myself on one of my projects.
-When I saw his half finished idea of what a good media query mixin could look like, I ran with it and fleshed it out a bit.
+I've ran into this issue myself on multiple occasions.
+When I saw Scott's half finished idea of what a good media query mixin could look like, I ran with it and fleshed it out a bit.

-[The article](https://www.filamentgroup.com/lab/element-query-workarounds.html) explains the problem that this mixin is trying to solve very well so I won't try to explain it again here.
-Have a read of that article :)
+[The article](https://www.filamentgroup.com/lab/element-query-workarounds.html) explains the problem that this mixin is trying to solve very well.
+I won't try to explain it again here.
+Read over the article and you will see why this mixin can come in handy. :)

 ## Installation